-The Company and certain subsidiary corporations have issued corporate guarantees to banks for banking facilities granted to its subsidiary corporations and the joint-venture company amounted to approximately \$2,072,000 and Nil respectively (2021: \$2,853,000 and \$949,000 respectively), at the reporting date [Note 31(b)(v)].
+The Company and certain subsidiary corporations have issued corporate guarantees to banks for banking facilities granted to its subsidiary corporations amounted to approximately \$1,399,000 (2022: \$2,072,000), at the reporting date [Note 31(b)(v)].

-The directors have assessed that the subsidiary corporations and joint-venture have the ability to meet the contractual cash flow obligation in the near future.
+The directors have assessed that the subsidiary corporations have the ability to meet the contractual cash flow obligation in the near future.
 Hence the directors do not expect significant credit losses arising from these guarantees.